Here's why the Fed doesn't predict a US recession in the coming years - ExBulletin

 The US central bank sees no sign of recession on the horizon.
 Not this year or next year.

-The Federal Reserve's steering committee of 19 officials released a new set of economic projections last week, showing that they now expect economic growth in 2024, 2025 and 2026 to be even stronger than They didn't think so before.
+The Federal Reserve's policymaking committee, made up of 19 officials, released a new set of economic projections. last weekshowing that they now expect economic growth in 2024, 2025 and 2026 to be even stronger than they previously thought.

-This optimism appears to be a consensus among analysts, including Goldman Sachs' chief economist: the merciless economic pain of a recession, such as massive layoffs and weak consumer spending, will not be probably won't produce any time soon.
+This optimism seems to be the subject of a consensus among analysts, notably Chief Economist of Goldman Sachs: The unforgiving economic pain of a recession, such as massive layoffs and weak consumer spending, likely won't happen anytime soon.

 The economy is strong, the job market is strong and inflation has fallen significantly, Fed Chairman Jerome Powell said Wednesday.

-Corporate profits have been robust, the stock market continues to break record after record, and America could be in the midst of a productivity boom that could boost growth without fueling inflation.
+Business profits were robustthe stock market continues to break record after record and America could be at the heart of a productivity boom this could boost growth without fueling inflation.

 And even though interest rates are at their highest levels in two decades, the economy continues to show remarkable resilience.
 Economists believe this strength could persist in the years to come.